Why Do I Need Travel Insurance?

 Your policy may also have:

 Many insurers will extend cover if you ask them.
-If not, shop around for a specialist policy.
+If not, shop around for a special travel insurance policy.

 Common travel insurance policy exclusions